Seagate/cortx-motr/doc/reading-list.md

 Motr Clients
 ------------
 [Client API](../motr/client.h) shows how to build client applications using the Motr API.  [m0cp](../motr/st/utils/copy.c), [m0cat](../motr/st/utils/cat.c), and [m0kv](../motr/m0kv) are example applications using this API.
+  * In order to run these applications, the **hctl status** command will provide some output which may be useful.
+  * Additionally, the [c0appzrcgen](../scripts/client/c0appzrcgen) script can be run to provide the local address which clients can use for an IO connection.

 Containers
 ----------